Site last updated: Thursday, March 12, 2026

 The event helps fund BC3’s Adult Literacy Program, which offers free high school equivalency prep, English as a second language and other courses for adults seeking a means for self-improvement.

-From left, Samantha Hartle, adult literacy grant director at Butler County Community College, Cindy Lafferty, Laurel Wain and Jamie Fergus sit at a “Hunger Games”-themed table at the Luncheon for Literacy on Sunday.
-Maura Farr/Butler Eagle
+From left, Samantha Hartle, adult literacy grant director at Butler County Community College, Cindy Lafferty, Laurel Wain and Jamie Fergus sit at a “Hunger Games”-themed table at the Luncheon for Literacy on Sunday, Feb.
+22. Maura Farr/Butler Eagle

-Two students of the program, Mitchell Trejo and Dustin Eckert, spoke about the paths their experiences with the program had opened up for them.
-Trejo moved to the U.S. from Mexico and, after three and a half years in BC3’s English as a second language program, said she planned on pursuing a doctorate degree from the University of Pittsburgh.
+Trejo moved to the U.S. from Mexico and, after three and a half years in BC3’s English as a second language program, said she planned to pursue a doctoral degree from the University of Pittsburgh.

-Eckert said BC3’s GED prep courses opened up avenues in his workplace that were closed off to him as a high school dropout, and the classes helped him improve his self-confidence and public speaking.
+Eckert said BC3’s GED prep courses opened up avenues in his workplace that were closed to him as a high school dropout, and the classes helped him improve his self-confidence and public speaking.

-County Commissioner and Butler PM Rotary Secretary Leslie Osche, BC3 President Megan Coval and Butler PM Rotary President Barbara Gade also thanked attendees for supporting their community at the luncheon.
+County Commissioner and Butler PM Rotary secretary Leslie Osche, BC3 President Megan Coval and Butler PM Rotary president Barbara Gade also thanked attendees for supporting their community at the luncheon.

 A table designed based on the book, “Olivia,” is seen at the Luncheon for Literacy on Sunday.
 Maura Farr/Butler Eagle

-Miss Benson's Beetle table was decorated by Caris Doss for the Literacy Luncheon.
-Gricel Hernandez/Butler Eagle
+“Miss Benson’s Beetle” table was decorated by Caris Doss for the Luncheon for Literacy on Sunday, Feb.
+22. Gricel Hernandez/Butler Eagle

-The Cheesiest Pierogi in Pittsburgh table was decorated by the Osche Family & Friends.
+“The Cheesiest Pierogi in Pittsburgh” table was decorated by the Osche family and friends.
 Gricel Hernandez/Butler Eagle.

 More in Local News